 26. Use Coupon Apps Like Ibotta

-Ibotta helps you find deals in your area for grocery stores, pharmacies, department stores, specific brands, and more.
+Ibotta is a service that helps you find deals in your area for grocery stores, pharmacies, department stores, specific brands, and more.
 You can earn points by buying certain items, uploading a copy of your receipt, and then you get cash delivered to your account within 48 hours.
 You can also shop on the app and earn points that way too.

 This isn’t just for people who are trying to get healthy, you can cook all of your meals ahead of time, which not only saves you time during the week, but will likely save you money.
 You won’t have to come up with last-minute dinner options (which usually leads to ordering something), or making too much food that you end up throwing some out.